SoftwareAG/webmethods-microgateway/README.md

 Software AG Microgateway is part of [webMethods API Management platform](https://www.softwareag.com/en_corporate/platform/integration-apis/api-management.html). webMethods API Gateway can be provisioned in multiple ways based on the users needs.

-[Docker](https://hub.docker.com/_/softwareag-microgateway-trial) - Microgateway docker image can be pulled from the docker hub.
+[Docker](https://containers.softwareag.com/products/microgateway) - Microgateway docker image can be pulled from containers.softwareag.com.
+A trial image is also available on [DockerHub](https://hub.docker.com/_/softwareag-microgateway-trial).
 After the checkout, check the "How to use" page which lists the detailed steps for spinning up a container with the docker image.
 Please follow the steps and get your instance started in few minutes.

 [On-Premise Installation](https://empower.softwareag.com/) – Microgateway on-premise installation can be downloaded and installed from Software AG empower. link -